 - Heat the butter in the microwave (or a small saucepan) until just melted.

 - Allow to cool slightly then pour into the mixture and mix lightly to combine.

 Step 4 – Add any additional ingredients (optional)

 This is the step that you would add the additional ingredients, ie bananas, for sweet waffles, or potato and onion for hash browns.

 Cook the waffles

-Pour a small amount of batter onto a waffle maker.
+Stary by pouring a small amount of batter onto a pre-heated waffle maker.